 Evening rides are shortest, starting from the market place at 7:30pm, with a pub stop, returning to Kingston by 10:30pm.
 Only 10-15 miles but please don’t forget lights!

-Wednesday 16 August, Evening ride 7.30pm start, don’t forget lights
+Wednesday 11th August, Evening ride, 7.30pm start, don’t forget Lights for your Bike

 On the ride